 Best room temperature

-- Living room 19-22°C – As you spend most of your time in your living room wearing everyday clothes or pajamas, you don’t need it to be roasting.
+- Living room 19-22°C – As you spending most of your time in your living room wearing everyday clothes or pajamas, you don’t need it to be roasting.

 - Bathroom 23°C – Stepping out of a hot shower into a freezing bathroom is fun for no one, but you can achieve a higher temperature than the rest of your house with underfloor heating and a practical towel radiator.